Tax Planning in Divorce

 You cannot file a “joint” tax return for a year in which you were divorced.
 Therefore, it is important during tax planning in divorce to decide whether your spouse and you will file taxes jointly or separately.
 If you file separately, you will be solely liable to the IRS for your individual tax obligations, as opposed to also sharing responsibility for the tax obligations of your estranged spouse.
 Filing separately can come with the disadvantage of being taxed at a higher tax rate, however, and it may prevent you from claiming certain deductions.

-If your spouse and you are dividing retirement funds from a 401K or pension, whether and how the funds will be taxed depends on the manner in which they are distributed.
+If you and your spouse are dividing retirement funds from a 401K or pension, how and whether the funds will be taxed depends on the manner in which they are distributed.
 In most cases, it is important to have a qualified domestic relations order to define each party’s tax obligations and prevent you from needing to pay taxes in connection with the division of the retirement plan.Consult With a Knowledgeable Dallas Attorney Regarding Your Tax Obligations

 If you have decided to end your marriage, you should confer with an experienced divorce attorney to determine the tax ramifications of divorce.
 At the McClure Law Group, we have the knowledge and experience to analyze how different options for tax planning in divorce can affect your tax status, and we can help you determine which plan of action works best for you.
 We have offices in Dallas and Collin Counties and represent people in Dallas, Fort Worth, Garland, Irving, Richardson, McKinney, Frisco, and Rockwall, as well as other cities in Dallas, Collin, Grayson, Denton, Tarrant, and Rockwall Counties.
 We can be contacted at 214.692.8200 or through our online form to set up a consultation.